 MacConkey agar media was first introduced by a scientist named Alfred Theodore MacConkey in the year 1890s.
-It is primarily exercised for the isolation and differentiation of the non-fastidious, gram-negative bacilli belonging to the family Enterobacteriaceae.
-Previously, it was first considered as “Solid differential media”.
-But now, it is practised as both liquid broth and solid culture media that can function as a selective as well as differential media.
+It is primarily exercised to isolate and differentiate the non-fastidious, gram-negative bacilli belonging to the Enterobacteriaceae family.

-MacConkey agar media comprises an indicator system that includes bile salt, lactose and neutral red that helps us to study and identify the growth pattern of the bacterial isolate based on bile salt precipitation, lactose fermentation and formation of acid.
+MacConkey agar media includes various constituents like bile salt, lactose and neutral red, which serve as the indicator system.
+It helps us to study and identify the growth pattern of the bacterial isolates based on the bile salt precipitation, lactose fermentation and formation of acid.

 Content: MacConkey Agar Media